wildlife pictures online header

 Elephant Pictures - Pg 1

-This gallery showcases images of individual elephants, family groups, and breeding herds, all taken while on safari in Botswana, Zambia, and South Africa.
+This gallery showcases pictures of individual elephants, family groups, and breeding herds, all taken while on safari in Botswana, Zambia, and South Africa.

 Photographing elephants, because of the animals' size, can be less demanding than photographing other wild animals as you don't need to be as close to fill your camera's frame.